 Put blueberries, sugar, lemon juice and water in a medium saucepan (non-reactive is best, I use enamel).
 Stir to combine and cook over medium heat until the sugar is dissolved, fruit tender and the mixture is simmering; 5-10 minutes.

 Next add the cornstarch.
 In a small bowl, whisk together 3 teaspoons cornstarch with 3 teaspoons water.
 Make sure there are no lumps, then add this to blueberries.
 Stir to combine and cook for a few minutes, just until the sauce thickens and coats the back of a spoon.
 Remove from heat and cool to lukewarm.

-- Cream butter and granulated sugar in a large bowl.
-When combined, beat on medium speed until light and fluffy.
+- Mix butter and granulated sugar in a large bowl.
+Using a hand mixer, beat on medium speed until light and fluffy.
 Beat in vanilla and egg.
 Lastly, add the flour in 2-3 additions and beat until completely incorporated and the dough is smooth.